jlis/soundbeard/README.md

 ### Get started
+Create a **config/default.json** config file from the sample config and adjust the properties as you like.
+For example the *host* and *port* properties hold the information which ip and port the server binds himself to.
+The *sounds* property is the location for the sound files.

-Start the server by running:
+After doing that, simply start the server by running:

 ```sh
 $ npm start
 ```
-If you like to change the IP adress or the port the server binds himself to, take a look at the *host* and *port* properties in the  **config/default.json** file.

-To change the location fo the sound files, just change the path in the *sounds* property in the **config/default.json** file.

 ### The board itself
 [GET]  **/**